Skip to content

 With so many of these amazing culinary herbs able to help boost immune system function and fight viruses and infections, it is probably no surprise that this seasoning blend is popular in the fall…just at the start of cold and flu season!

 And you can harness the power of these herbs to help yourself to stay healthy this fall and winter season as well.
 But you must use pumpkin spice in the right way to reap the health benefits!
 There are plenty of pumpkin spice products on the market that is less than healthy for you.
 Because of that, I will always encourage people to make their products from scratch!
-You can either use a good organic pumpkin spice seasoning blend, or you can make your own!
+You can either use a good organic pumpkin spice seasoning blend or you can make your own!
 I’ve included a simple recipe below that you can whip up in about 5 minutes!

 Making your own pumpkin spice treats is the only way to be assured that you are getting real spices that contain the real benefits…and not imitation flavoring!